Religious Studies (RLGN)

 RLGN 233.
 Introduction to Jewish Folklore.
 3 Units.

 Exploration of a variety of genres, research methods and interpretations of Jewish folklore, from antiquity to the present.
 Emphasis on how Jewish folk traditions and culture give us access to the spirit and mentality of the many different generations of the Jewish ethnic group, illuminating its past and informing the direction of its future development.
-Offered as ANTH 233, RLGN 233, and JDST 233.
+Offered as ANTH 233, RLGN 233, and JWST 233.
 Counts as a CAS Global & Cultural Diversity course.

 RLGN 238.
 Alternative Altars: Folk Religion in America.
 3 Units.